Marc Feldmann: Prizes and fellowships

 Feldmann is Fellow of the Royal College of Physicians and of the Royal College of Pathologists.
-He was elected a Fellow of several national Academies, the Academy of Medical Sciences, the Royal Society of London and is a Corresponding Member of Australian Academy of Science, and a Foreign Member of the National Academy of Sciences, USA.
+He was elected a Fellow of several national Academies, the Academy of Medical Sciences, the Royal Society of London and is a Corresponding Member of Australian Academy of Science, and a Foreign Member of the National Academy of Sciences, US.
 He was knighted in the 2010 Queen's Birthday Honours.

 In 2012 he delivered the Croonian Lecture to the Royal College of Physicians on anti-cytokine therapy.